 Candidates fail to check their work as it proceeds, appear to lack the enthusiasm or energy to perform to an acceptable level and are happy when it is all over.
 Candidates check their work in a desultory manner, and make some welcome improvements as a result, but fail to demonstrate the enthusiasm or energy needed to perform to a high level.
 They are happy to submit work that is deemed acceptable but no more.
 Candidates check their work thoroughly and make many welcome improvements as a result.
 They demonstrate the enthusiasm and energy needed to perform to a high level.
-They do not submit their work until they know it to be at least good, if not excellent. acceptable but no more. be at least good, if not PAS × ,
+They do not submit their work until they know it to be at least good, if not excellent. -- --- --- ---